How To: Deep Clean Your Dyson Vacuum

 - Dish soap and paper towel

 Flip the vacuum upside down, and using a flathead screwdriver, remove the bottom roller cover.
-Use scissors to remove any hair that may be trapped on the roller.
+Flippin Cleaners suggests using scissors to remove any hair that may be trapped on the roller.
 When clean, use the compressed air to blow out any dust or dirt trapped in visible spaces.
 Put roller cover back on.

 Put cyclone part of the vacuum over a deep trashcan, and use the compressed air on every single tiny hole (this part is super messy!
 Beware!)
 Make sure that you turn the cyclone part over, and blow the air on the inside as well.